risou/give-me-accesstoken/README.md

   - By default, the tool expects a key named `local`
 - `--raw`
   - Using this option will output only the obtained access token
+- `--version`
+  - Display the version of this tool